 Factory is an exception, but it uses a UUCP name of

-Our systems names (and the year they entered service) include:
+Our large systems names (and the year they entered service) include:

-The systems which bear boldface years for their latest generation are still in service within the extended family; the italicized system years were owned by third-parties or employers.
+The systems which bear boldface years for their latest generation are still in service; the italicized system years were owned by third-parties or employers.

 Comments about various sytems: